Two Statements for the same applicant follow, one general and the second directed to a particular university.

-Armenian International Dentist, IDP, DDS/DMD, Children and the Elderly, Pediatric and Geriatric
+Armenian International Dentist, IDP, DDS/DMD, Children, and the Elderly, Pediatric and Geriatric

-I believe that my dental education at home in Armenia, provides me with a solid foundation for attending dental school in the USA, where I now reside.
+I believe that my dental education at home in Armenia provides me with a solid foundation for attending dental school in the USA, where I now reside.
 I fell in love with America as a college student earning my BS Degree with Honors in Biology, looking ahead to dental school.
-During my fourth year as an international undergraduate student at Montclair State University, I had the opportunity to volunteer in a Dental office shadowing both the general dentist and the oral surgeon.
-This has helped me to become a valuable team player, demonstrating perseverance, passion, and dedication to dentistry.
+During my fourth year as an international undergraduate student at Montclair State University, I had the opportunity to volunteer in a Dental office, shadowing both the general dentist and the oral surgeon.
+This has helped me become a valuable team player, demonstrating perseverance, passion, and dedication to dentistry.

 I thank you for your consideration of my application.

-Personal Statement for CAAPID, Directed to a specific university:
+Personal Statement for CAAPID, directed to a specific university: